dimitri/pgloader/README.md

 		 datetime to timestamptz drop default,
 		 date to date drop default

+### docs

+  - write proper documentation
+  - host a proper website for the tool, with use cases and a tutorial

 ### error management

   - error management with a local buffer (done)